replicatedhq/replicated-docs/docs/enterprise/installing-existing-cluster.md

 # Online Installation in Existing Clusters

-This topic describes how to use Replicated to install an application on an existing Kubernetes cluster in an online environment.
+This topic describes how to use Replicated to install an application in an existing Kubernetes cluster in an online environment.

 ## Prerequisites